 Administrators can select "Traffic Charts" or "Mailbox Charts" within the Status menu to gain a graphical view of basic email patterns, top users and other key stats.
 The information can be exported as image or .pdf files.

-WorldClient Server Settings in Remote Admin, allows administrators to enable or disable WorldClient (MDaemon's Web-Based Email Client), change the WorldClient port, modify other WorldClient settings, or restart WorldClient.
+WorldClient Server Settings in Remote Admin, allows administrators to enable or disable WorldClient (MDaemon's Web-Based Email Client), change the WorldClient port, restart WorldClient, custom brand the GUI with your logo, and modify other WorldClient settings.

 All mobile device management features, including ActiveSync, SyncML, BIS and BES, can be configured from within the Mobile Device Management menu in MDaemon Remote Admin.